ctu-mrs/ctu-mrs.github.io/versioned_docs/version-1.5.0/100-hardware/motor_tests.md

 | 911        | 8608  | 16.40       | 11.48       | 188.27    | 4.84             |
 | 1024       | 9068  | 16.32       | 14.26       | 232.72    | 4.40             |

-### Propeller: Aliexpress plastic 9450 self-tightening propeller
+### Propeller: AliExpress plastic 9450 self-tightening propeller

 This is a copy of the DJI propeller, it is much more flexible